-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a decent interest rate.
-Some of the pieces in determining your FICO score are:
+A low score is just that and often means you can't get credit extended to you via a mortgage loan.
+Some of the factors in calculating your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You'll still qualify for a loan with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone with a better credit score.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone with a better FICO score.

-We're used to working with all tiers of FICO scores.
+We're used to working with all levels of FICO scores.
 Call us at (336) 226-9374 and we can help you get on the right track to the home of your dreams.

-There are methods to boost your score.
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You want a stronger score, but how do you get there?
+Building your FICO score takes time.
+It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, be sure to pay them off in no more than two or three payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Your credit score plummets with every account that goes to collections.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.

-- Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have all of your debt transferred to a single card.
+But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the bulk of your debt sitting on one card.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of David Massey Real Estate, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of David Massey Real Estate, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.